vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

   - Regularly review DMARC reports
     - Analyze SPF and DKIM pass and fail results
     - Investigate any identified anomalies
-      - Detect potential abuse from legitimate sending sources with an abnormal volume of activity, which may indicate compromised sourcess
+      - Such as: Detect potential abuse from legitimate sending sources with an abnormal volume of activity, which may indicate compromised sources
     - Identify DKIM and SPF misalignment issues

 ### DMARC policy explanation